On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Gradients and Stationary Points

-The result of Theorem \ref{theorem.solution_expression} is important since it provides a certificate of optimality for policy gradient methods.
-In particular, this allows us to check whether the converged point of policy gradient methods is a globally optimal solution to Problem \ref{pro.dLQR}. \begin{corollary} Suppose for a given LTI system \eqref{eq.statefunction}, the optimal controller of Problem \ref{pro.dLQR} is known to be observable.
-Consider a policy gradient algorithm $\mK_{i+1}=\mK_{i}-\alpha_i \nabla_{\mK_i} J(\mK_i)$, where $\alpha_i$ is the learning rate at iteration $i$.
-Suppose the iterates $\mK_{i}$ converge to a point $\mK\in\mathbb{K}_s$.
-If $\mK\in \mathbb{K}_o$, then it is globally optimal. \end{corollary} In the model-free setting, existing policy-based learning techniques, such as the zeroth-order optimization approach, provide an effective way to obtain an unbiased estimate of the policy gradient from sample trajectories \cite{conn2009introduction,nesterov2017random,fazel2018global}.
+Since the full-order dynamic controller \eqref{eq.dynamic_controller} does not depend on system parameters, our results can also be generalized to the model-free case.
+In the model-free setting, existing policy-based learning techniques, such as the zeroth-order optimization approach, provide an effective way to obtain an unbiased estimate of the policy gradient from sample trajectories \cite{conn2009introduction,nesterov2017random,fazel2018global}.
 Note that Corollary \ref{corollary.globle_optimal} does not discuss under what conditions will the gradient descent iterates converge.
-The convergence of model-based or model-free policy gradient methods will be of interest for future work.
+The convergence of model-based or model-free policy gradient methods is left for future work.

-We conclude this section by highlighting that the observable stationary point of Problem \ref{pro.dLQR} does not exist when $X_{12}$ is singular. \begin{corollary} The observable stationary point of Problem \ref{pro.dLQR} exists only if $X_{12}$ is invertible. \end{corollary} By \eqref{eq.relation_P_and_x} of Theorem \ref{theorem.solution_expression}, we can easily observe that $X_{12}$ is invertible when the observable stationary point exists, which establishes the proof of Corollary \ref{corollary.exist_of_solution}.
-This result can also be inferred from Corollary \ref{corollary.existence}, which indicates that designing an initial estimate $\xi_0$ correlated with the initial state $x_0$ will facilitate learning the dynamic controller.
+Finally, we highlight that the observable stationary point of Problem \ref{pro.dLQR} does not exist when $X_{12}$ is singular.

+\begin{corollary} The observable stationary point of Problem \ref{pro.dLQR} exists only if $X_{12}$ is invertible. \end{corollary} This can be seen from the proof of \Cref{theorem.solution_expression}.
+More specifically, it follows from \eqref{eq.T_and_X}.
+The result indicates that designing an initial controller state $\xi_0$ correlated with the initial system state $x_0$ will facilitate learning the dynamic controller.